 WGCapD Webinar Toolkit

-Kenton Ross (NASA, WGCapD) discussed the CEOS webinar toolkit, upyter NotebooksitsThe toolkit includesCEOS .
+Kenton Ross (NASA, WGCapD) discussed the CEOS webinar toolkit, the Jupyter Notebooks webinar as its prototype.

+The toolkit includes how-to guidance, templates, and branding design assets.
+WGCapD also proposed a framework for CEOS working teams to gain WGCapD support during the webinar creation process and amplification of promotional efforts.
+Will include templates and design assets.
 Kenton described the toolkit structure, guides, templates, design assets, and reviewed the WGCapD support.

 Jupyter Notebook for WGCapD Webinar

-Esther Conway (UKSA) described the planned Jupyter Notebooks webinar, to be held with timings for She gave the agenda, to include how , , , the , , and a p.
-T in the There will be no space limitations.
-Publicity will be extended to WGe .
+Esther Conway (UKSA) described the planned Jupyter Notebooks webinar, to be held July 21-22 with timings for two time zones.
+She gave the agenda, to include how Jupyter Notebooks can support CapD, JASMIN examples, SEO Google Earth, the Earth Analytics Interoperability, ESA - PGDS data cube example, and a panel.
+The target are training practitioners in the full range of agencies, and countries that want to deliver capacity development training.

+There will be no space limitations.
+Publicity will be extended to WGCapD Networks and agency networks for CapD/ODA programmes.

 CSIRO Jupyter Notebook Experience video link

 Matt Paget (CSIRO) gave a presentation on the CSIRO J-N experience.
 The key points are as follows:

+Jupyter Notebooks and scalable data analytics

+Details

+Cloud-native platforms and EO archives

+Advanced python tools designed for cloud solutions (Dask, Holoviz)

+Challenges

+Working with the cutting-edge software tools

+Learning new patterns for lazy data analytics

+Emerging outcomes

+Data analytics patterns for ODC, Xarray and Dask and interactive visualisation with Holoviz

+Positive experiences for scientists using cloud data & platforms

 Developing a Jupyter Notebook Best Practice

-Esther Conway (UKSA) discussed developing a Best Practice for Jupyter Notebooks. pointsthis be facilitated? andCEOSp, a, p, u, , and p will benefit from a Best Practice.
+Esther Conway (UKSA) discussed developing a Best Practice for Jupyter Notebooks.

+Key points:

+Topic list and discussion points have been drawn up in the presentation

+Some topics are more mature, others will require more discussion – How can this be facilitated?

+A pragmatic approach is needed – consider publishing core topics first and then extending

+Need to link the development to support of webinars and existing CEOS work

+Data producers, authors of Jupyter Notebooks, providers of EO data training, users of EO data, EO data archives, and providers of Data Analysis Infrastructure will benefit from a Best Practice.

 Esther listed the proposed content, and described the Binder repository deployment.

+Rob noted that ODC Cube in a box and the SEO Google Colab ODC with Binder is an interesting option for some of the Jupyter Notebook BP binder deployment options

-Rob noted that NFuture Topics for Technology Exploration
+Future Topics for Technology Exploration

 Action WGISS-52-01: Yousuke Ikehata to initiate a discussion on what new topics WGISS should consider for exploration.

 Data PRESERVATION and STEWARDSHIP